 Gazprom is a “discriminating monopolist,” charging different prices to its European customers.
 Poland and Ukraine often pay among the highest prices in the EU; Germany, France, and England often pay among the lowest (Radio Free Europe).

 Unsurprisingly, Russia is Nord Stream 2’s biggest proponent.

-According to Holmann W. Jenkins in the Wall Street Journal, “Mr. Schroeder has been a one-man Trojan horse against every European Union commitment to curb Russian energy leverage and improve the competitiveness of its gas market.”
+According to Holmann W. Jenkins in the Wall Street Journal, “Mr. Schroeder has been a one-man Trojan horse against every European Union commitment to curb Russian energy leverage and improve the competitiveness of its gas market” (The Wall Street Journal).

 This would have subjected Nord Stream 2 to the EU’s Third Energy Package rules that prevent suppliers from owning pipes, prohibit discriminatory tariffs, and insist on granting access to other parties.